Understanding TAL Education's Unusual Options Activity | Benzinga

 Understanding TAL Education's Unusual Options Activity

-TAL Education (NYSE:TAL) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $6.54 following the option alert.
+TAL Education (NYSE:TAL) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $6.12 following the option alert.

 - Option Type: SWEEP